samblenny/fruit-jam-spirals/README.md

 <!-- SPDX-FileCopyrightText: Copyright 2025 Sam Blenny -->
 # Fruit Jam Spirals

-This draws hypotrochoid spirals (like Spirograph) for Fruit Jam's DVI display.
+Draw hypotrochoid spirals (like Spirograph) for picodvi display on Fruit Jam or Metro RP2350.
+To use the 640x480 8-bit video mode, you need a board with PSRAM.

 ![multi-color spiral curve on black background](img/curve-1.png)